aquameta/meta/README.md

-# Meta: A writable system catalog extension for PostgreSQL
+# Meta: Simple system catalog extension for PostgreSQL

 This extension provides two facilities:

 1. A set of "meta-identifiers" for unambiguously referencing database objects like tables, views, schemas, roles, etc.
 2. A normalized system catalog similar in function to `pg_catalog` or `information_schema`, but layed out more readably.

+Optionally, the [meta_triggers](https://github.com/aquametalabs/meta_triggers) extension can be installed as well, which makes the views writable, so that for example a schema can be created using an `insert` statement.

 # Install